-Measures/ Airlines MAS AirAsia Singapore Airlines Thai Airways Strengths a) Strong brand position b) Strong alliances and partnership with other premium airlines c) Customers and quality focus d) Covering 50 international destinations and 35 domestic flights. a) World's Best Low Cost Carrier with the theme of "Everybody can fly" b) Huge marketing activities and sponsorships in overseas such as Manchester Football club sponsorship. a) Singapore is Asia Pacific Economic Hub b) Excellent service and hospitality c) Covering 35 countries and 6 regions with 60 destinations. a) Thailand one of the most popular tourists destinations. b) Transit hub strategy for all airlines to have transit in Thailand and at the same time experiencing Thailand. c) Partnering with 13 other international airlines globally.
-Weaknesses a) Weak cost controlling and cost management. b) Limited domestic flights and ranked as 3rd preference a) Limited destinations only operating in 25 countries, heavily focus on Asian countries. a) Singapore as expensive countryb) Market share reduction due to global competition a) Lack of brand positioning strategy of "Thai Smile" strategy.
+Measures/ Airlines MAS AirAsia Singapore Airlines Thai Airways Strengths b) Strong alliances and partnership with other premium airlines c) Customers and quality focus d) Covering 50 international destinations and 35 with the theme of "Everybody can fly" b) Huge marketing activities and sponsorships in overseas such as Manchester Football club sponsorship.
+Economic Hub b) Excellent service and hospitality c) Covering 35 countries and 6 regions with 60 destinations. a) Thailand one of the most popular tourists destinations. b) Transit hub strategy for all airlines to have transit in Thailand and at the same time experiencing Thailand. c) Partnering with 13 other international airlines globally.
+Weaknesses a) Weak cost controlling and cost management. b) Limited domestic flights and ranked as 3rd preference a) Limited destinations only operating in 25 countries, heavily focus on Asian countries. a) Singapore as expensive country b) Market share reduction due to global competition a) Lack of brand positioning strategy of "Thai Smile" strategy.

 Measures/ Airlines MAS AirAsia Singapore Airlines Thai Airways domestically after AirAsia. and Batik Air (Malindo Air). c) Weak in corporate governance. b) Less customers centric and prone to delay and rescheduling flight. c) Labor union empowerment and disputes b) Lack of international flight capacity and destinations.
 Focus majorly on domestic market of 70% operational capability.
-Opportunities b) Strong alliances and a) Increase international destinations b) China market opportunities c) Leveraging Singapore as APAC Economic Hub a) Expansion opportunities in international market which currently at 30% capacity. b) China flight expansion opportunities. c) Strengthen "Thai Smile' strategy.
+Opportunities b) Strong alliances and a) Indian Market opportunities. b) More domestic market positions frequency a) Increase international destinations b) China market opportunities c) Leveraging Singapore as APAC Economic Hub a) Expansion opportunities in international market which currently at 30% capacity. b) China flight expansion opportunities. c) Strengthen "Thai Smile' strategy.